arriven/arriven.github.io/content/posts/rust-ci-cache.md

   Executable unittests src/main.rs (target/debug/deps/linkmapper-da17f15a9210ca29)
 ```

-I've never seen this approach being used even though its' only downside I know of is that it completely replicates the way `cargo` caches dependencies locally: if you ever had cases where `cargo` didn't pick up changes to the code introduced by `git pull` or similar - there's a non-zero chance you can encounter that on CI.
+I've never seen this approach being used even though its only downside I know of is that it completely replicates the way `cargo` caches dependencies locally: if you ever had cases where `cargo` didn't pick up changes to the code introduced by `git pull` or similar - there's a non-zero chance you can encounter that on CI.
 Manually cleaning caches on github is fairly easy (unless you have lots of them) and you can use PR labels to conditionally disable cache usage so my guess is that this approach isn't widely adopted because most people just don't know about it (this is kind of confirmed by people who were reviewing the draft of this article).

 **Except if we use `rocksdb` instead of `sled`**